Chatbots vs Live Chat: The Ultimate Customer Service Showdown

 Now, I'm not trying to tell our competitors off.
 They have an extremely valid point.
 We too believe chatbots are more cost-effective in the long run, and overall just better than anything out there.

-However, we have enough experience in the business and confidence in the technology to tell you this: the best course of action is live chat first, then chatbots.
+However, we have enough experience in the business and confidence in the technology to tell you this: the best course of action is live chat and chatbots.

 Chatbots solve live chat pain points